Deliverance, Kansas

-Deliverance is a ghost town in Mt Ayr Township, Osborne County, Kansas, United States.
+Deliverance is a ghost town in Mount Ayr Township, Osborne County, Kansas, United States.

 History

-Initially named Pleasant Plain was first located near the head of Little Medicine Creek.
+Initially named Pleasant Plain, the community was first located near the head of Little Medicine Creek.
 Pleasant Plain was issued a post office in 1878.
 The post office name was changed to Deliverance in 1894, then discontinued in 1904.
 The population in 1910 was 20.